 The no decompression limit (NDL) is the maximum allowable dive time that you can remain at a specific depth and ascend directly to the surface without requiring staged decompression stops on the way up.
 Remember the higher the partial pressure of nitrogen (ppN2), the shorter the dive time (NDL).

 You can use air dive tables to determine your NDL, but the best way is to consult your PDC and plan the depth for your dive.
-It is important to know how to manually calculate NDL in case the PDC is not working or has a dead battery before the dive.
+It is important to know how to manually calculate NDL in case the PDC is not working or has a dead battery before decompression diving.

 No-decompression limits vary from dive to dive, depending upon depth and previous recent dive profiles.
 A diver who stays underwater longer than the no-decompression limit for his dive can not ascend directly to the surface but must pause periodically as he ascends to avoid a high risk of decompression sickness.
 A diver should never exceed a no-decompression limit without specialized training in decompression procedures.